18+ Scary & Thrilling Movies About AI

 Table of Contents

 Over the past few years, new developments in artificial intelligence have rekindled debates about the benefits and dangers of AI.
 Replika, IBM Watson, and OpenAI’s ChatGPT regularly pop up in the news and in online discussions.
-Plus, with AI art sparking debates, and with AI-assisted writing being touted by some as the future of cinema, artificial intelligence is once again fertile ground for filmmakers.
+Plus, with AI art sparking debates, and with AI-assisted writing and animation being touted by some as the future of cinema, artificial intelligence is once again fertile ground for filmmakers.

 Robots with human-like traits have long been a staple of popular fiction, such as the Maschinenmensch as seen in Metropolis (1927).
 In the 1950s, smart machines on film moved beyond robots when, in real life, Alan Turing suggested that machines that actually think are a real possibility.
 This idea of “artificial intelligence” took a new form in cinema with computers like Alpha 60 (in Alphaville, 1965) and HAL 9000 (in 2001: A Space Odyssey, 1968).
 Since then, representations of AI in movies have evolved alongside our changing ideas about what “true” artificial intelligence really is.